-Men’s Advice Line is a team of friendly Advisors who will listen and believe you.
-Their team are available to offer you non-judgmental support, practical advice and information.
+Men’s Advice Line is a team of friendly advisors who will listen to you.
+Their team is available to offer you non-judgmental support, practical advice and information.

 Their focus is to increase the safety of men experiencing domestic abuse (and the safety of any children) by providing confidential support.